 To my surprise, this was the longest part.
 This is actually not difficult, but there is a catch.

 Now the catch: when building the final dynamic framework, Carthage first checks out the framework to the Carthage/Checkouts folder.
-The important information here is that it does a git checkout; not a copy!
+The important information here is that it does a git checkout

 This is implicit but it was not obvious to me.
 I wondered why my Objective-C symbols did not show in the final framework, while the reason was simply that my changes to the local directory were not taken into account.